Kometa-Team/Kometa/docs/home/guides/scheduling.md

 **To control how individual parts of PMM are scheduled see the [Schedule detail](../../metadata/details/schedule)**

+IMPORTANT: Every time you see `/path/to` below, it's a placeholder for the path to that directory on *your* system.

 ````{tab} Docker
 Using docker is the simplest and most robust solution to automating Plex Meta Manager scheduling.